Ceasar/Encyclopedia/src/adler_1966.rst

        than a structural analysis, for they undertake to interpret the author sentence by sentence.

+..
+[6]
+    The reader may improve his ability to detect an author's problems by studying the kinds of questions anyone can ask about anything.

-.. [#] The kinds of questions anyone can ask about anything can be briefly and
+    The kinds of questions anyone can ask about anything can be briefly and non-exhaustively formulated.
-       non-exhaustively formulated.

     Theoretical questions:

     - Does something exist?

     - What kind of thing is it?

     - What caused it to exist, or under what conditions can it exist, or why does it exist?

     - What purpose does it serve?

     - What are the consequences of its existence?

     - What are its characteristic properties, its typical traits?

     - What are its relations to other things of a similar sort, or of a different sort?

     - How does it behave?

     Practical questions:

     - What ends should be sought?

     - What means should be chosen to a given end?

     - What things must one do to gain a certain objective, and in what order?

     - Under these conditions, what is the right thing to do, or the better rather than the worse?

     - Under what conditions would it be better to do this rather than that?

 ..
 [7]
     One obvious fact shows the existence of a wide range of degrees in the